- What we do

 In the next few years, the Netherlands will end its bilateral aid relation with Indonesia, Kenya and Ghana.
 “I hope to see these elements back in the multi-annual strategies that the Dutch Embassies will be developing over the next year or so”, says Stef.
 “In that way, the Netherlands can adapt its relationship with those countries and transform their WASH sectors”.

-For a review of the discussions at the Max Foundation-IRC Event event, read the excellent blog by Reinier Hoon on "Exit, transition or phasing out?
-Perspectives from the WASH sector".
+For a review of the discussions at the Max Foundation-IRC Event event, read the excellent blogs by Reinier Hoon on "Exit, transition or phasing out?
+Perspectives from the WASH sector" and (in Dutch only) "Eind goed, al goed" by Stef Smits and Kate Pearson.

 In the event video below you can watch short interviews with the speakers and a number of participants.